Matplotlib / Seaborn Notebook

 sns.set_theme(style='whitegrid', palette='muted')

-# figure size default (width x height in inches)
+# default figure size (width x height in inches)

 plt.rcParams['figure.figsize'] = (10, 5)